sagemath/trac_to_gh/Issue 297.md

 # Issue 297: polymake -- create a build package for the optional SAGE package polymake-2.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/297

 Original creator: was